Taba From a Small Bedouin Village to a World Tourist City

 The Strategic History of Taba

 On 13 February 1841, when Egypt was following the Ottoman Empire, the Ottoman Sultan (ruler) issued a decree granting Muhammad_Ali and his sons after him the rule of Egypt and Sudan.
-The decree included a map to explain the borders of Egypt, which placed majority of Sinai inside Egypt including Taba, that situation continued until 1892 when the Ottoman Sultan sent a decree to Mohammad Ali's grandson Abbas_II depriving Egypt of half the Sinai, a famous crisis occurred called the decree crisis (Taba crisis), which ended with British intervention and the approval of Sultan Abdul_Hamid_II on the Egyptian borderline which started from Rafah north on the Mediterranean sea to the head of Gulf of Aqaba to the south at a point located three miles west of Aqaba_Fortress.
+The decree included a map to explain the borders of Egypt, which placed the majority of Sinai inside Egypt including Taba, that situation continued until 1892 when the Ottoman Sultan sent a decree to Mohammad Ali's grandson Abbas_II depriving Egypt of half the Sinai, a famous crisis occurred called the decree crisis (Taba crisis), which ended with British intervention and the approval of Sultan Abdul_Hamid_II on the Egyptian borderline which started from Rafah north on the Mediterranean sea to the head of Gulf of Aqaba to the south at a point located three miles west of Aqaba_Fortress.
 In 1906 there was another crisis when Turkish forces advanced to Taba, then Britain intervened for the second time and forced the Ottomans to withdraw afterward British authority decided to draw the Egyptian borderline with numbered marks then Taba has settled as a part of Egypt.

-After the setback of 1967 War, Israel occupied all of Sinai.
+After the setback of the 1967 War, Israel occupied all of Sinai.
 On the 6th of October 1973 War, Egyptian forces crossed the Suez Canal to Sinai and achieved victory.
-The fighting stopped on 28 October 1937 by the UN Security Council resolution.
+The fighting stopped on 28 October 1973 by the UN Security Council resolution.
 In 1979 the Egyptian President Anwar al-Sadat signed a peace treaty with Israel to retrieve the occupied Egyptian lands in Sinai through negotiations.
 The peace treaty was signed at the White House in the presence of US President Jimmy Carter.
 In 1982 Israel began its withdrawal from Sinai except for Taba because Israel sought to create a crisis about 14 border marks, the most important of them was the 91 mark in Taba.
 After a lot of negotiations, the dispute had been resolved in accordance with the rules of international law and the provisions of the peace treaty.
 On 29 September 1988, the arbitration decision in Geneva, Switzerland, in the dispute over Taba, was in favor of Egypt.
 On 19 March 1989, the Egyptian flag was raised on the land of Taba.

 Flag Plaza in Taba, Egypt